giantswarm/dex-operator/README.md

 ### azure active directory

 Configures app registration in an azure active directory tenant.
+To configure this identity provider, first [add two app registrations to the tenant](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

+- Name: `giantswarm-dex`.
+It needs `delegated` Permissions `Directory.Read.All` and `User.Read`.
+- Name: `dex-operator`.
+It needs `Application` Permissions `Application.ReadWrite.All` and a client secret configured.

-To configure this identity provider, add the following configuration to `values`:
+Then, add the following configuration to `values`:
 ```
 oidc:
   $OWNER: